moxun1639/mklink/README.md

         link = "${project.projectDir}\\build"
         // Specifies the path (relative or absolute) that the new link refers to. target = "R:\\Build\\${project.name}"
+        // [optional] Allow build continue when the root  path of target not exist allowNoRootPath = true
     }